hubotio/evolution/_drafts/programatically-configured-bots.md

 Changing the constructor to use an Object of options would break compatibility.
 It should be possible to detect if the first argument is an Object to use the new style, or use the old positional arguments.

-`Robot`'s constructor might not even be a public API currently, but it's pretty likely something out there (test helpers?) use it in its current form.
+`Robot`'s constructor might not even be a public API, but it's likely there is code out there (test helpers?) using it in its current form.

 ## Alternatives considered